IMG_0369.JPG

 TV is changing and we need to keep up.
 With both on demand services and video-sharing websites, there's more content for consumers to enjoy than ever before.
 For this reason, it's no longer enough to simply make a TV series, there must be a whole package of extras to go along with it.

 I call this field the Value Add or the 360 Degree Experience, and it's something I consider myself to be a brand leader in.
 From Aftershows and Live events to viewer interaction and VR.
-I will being this Value Add experience to all projects I'm part of.
+I will being this Value Add experience to all projects I'm part of to ensure that they are true landmarks - standing out above the crowd.

 Screenshot 2025-04-15 at 12.38.26.png